 A caveat to this is that for people who self-injure, sometimes this behavior is a coping mechanism that prevents them from causing themselves larger harm.
 Many Pagan leaders might concede that a small injury is an acceptable sacrifice if it prevents a larger one.

 So, if someone has a tendency towards self-harm does it mean they can't be Pagan or Wiccan?
 Not at all.
 However, those who are in a position of leadership should make sure that if a member of their group is predisposed towards self-harm, they should be as supportive as possible, and provide help when needed.
+Sometimes that help includes referral to a trained mental health professional.

 If you are someone who has a self-injury compulsion, it's important to seek out professional help.
 Most Wiccan and Pagan leaders are spiritual counselors but are not trained in treating specific medical issues such as compulsive self-harming.